Click here for international medical scientific information about Oncology for Healthcare Professionals.

-Xentuzumab* is a humanised IgG1 monoclonal antibody (mAb) that targets both insulin-like growth factor (IGF) ligands, IGF-1 and IGF-2, thereby inhibiting downstream signalling.1,2 Clinical trials to evaluate xentuzumab as a treatment for patients with solid tumours3-8 including non-small cell lung cancer (NSCLC),9,10 breast cancer11,12 and prostate cancer13 are being conducted.
+Xentuzumab* (BI 836845) is a humanised immunoglobulin G (IgG) 1 monoclonal antibody (mAb) that targets both insulin-like growth factor (IGF) ligands, IGF-1 and IGF-2, thereby inhibiting downstream signalling.1 Clinical trials to evaluate xentuzumab in the treatment of various solid tumours are being conducted.2‒5

-Xentuzumab’s mode of action offers an advantage over other therapies: for example, IGF-1R mAbs do not inhibit the IR-A-mediated signalling pathway.16,17 Similarly, small molecule tyrosine kinase inhibitors (TKIs) inhibit all receptors in the IGF axis non-selectively, including IR-B, which xentuzumab spares.
-IR-B regulates glucose metabolism and its inhibition could therefore cause metabolic toxicity.
+Xentuzumab’s mechanism of action offers an advantage over other therapies targeting this pathway: for example, IGF-1R mAbs do not inhibit the IR-A-mediated signalling pathway.14 Similarly, small-molecule TKIs inhibit all receptors in the IGF axis non-selectively, including insulin receptor B (IR-B),7 which xentuzumab spares.
+IR-B regulates glucose metabolism and its inhibition can therefore cause metabolic toxicity.

 Watch xentuzumab’s mechanism of action

-Preliminary anti-tumour activity of xentuzumab has been reported in solid tumours, including primitive neuroectodermal tumours,4 nasopharyngeal cancer4 and desmoid tumours.8 Phase I dose escalation studies in Asian and European patients have established a recommended Phase II dose of 1,000 mg/week (intravenous administration).4,6,8 Two clinical trials (1280.4 and 1280.16) have shown that xentuzumab can be combined with established agents at full dose with a manageable safety profile.10,12 Clinical trials to evaluate xentuzumab as a treatment for patients with solid tumours3-8 including NSCLC,9,10 breast cancer11,12 and prostate cancer13 are being conducted.
+Preliminary antitumour activity of xentuzumab has been reported in solid tumours.15,16 Phase I dose -escalation studies in Asian and European patients have established a recommended Phase II dose of 1,000 mg/week (intravenous administration).15‒17 Ongoing clinical trials are evaluating xentuzumab for the treatment of patients with breast cancer, prostate cancer and NSCLC.2‒5

-CR, complete response; DOR, duration of response; DLT, dose-limiting toxicity; MTD, maximum tolerated dose; NSCLC, non-small cell lung cancer; OR, objective response; PFS, progression-free survival; PR, partial response; RECIST, Response Evaluation Criteria in Solid Tumors; SD, stable disease.
+CR, complete response; DLT, dose-limiting toxicity; MTD, maximum tolerated dose; OR, objective response; PFS, progression-free survival; PR, partial response; RECIST, Response Evaluation Criteria In Solid Tumors; SD, stable disease.

-Xentuzumab has shown encouraging antitumour activity and a manageable safety profile in combination with exemestane and everolimus in initial results from a Phase Ib/II trial in breast cancer.4,10
+Xentuzumab has shown encouraging antitumour activity and a manageable safety profile in combination with exemestane and everolimus in initial results from a Phase Ib/II trial in breast cancer.12

-CR, complete response; DLT, dose-limiting toxicity; MTD, maximum tolerated dose; OR, objective response; PFS, progression-free survival; PR, partial response; RECIST, Response Evaluation Criteria in Solid Tumours; SD, stable disease; TTP, time to progression.
+CR, complete response; DCR, disease control rate; DLT, dose-limiting toxicity; DoR, duration of response; MTD, maximum tolerated dose; OR, objective response; PFS, progression-free survival; PR, partial response; RECIST, Response Evaluation Criteria In Solid Tumors; SD, stable disease; TTP, time to progression.

-Xentuzumab is being investigated in a Phase Ib/II trial in combination with enzalutamide in prostate cancer.11
+Xentuzumab is being investigated in a Phase Ib/II trial in combination with enzalutamide in prostate cancer.5

-CTC, circulating tumour cells; DLT, dose-limiting toxicity; MTD, maximum tolerated dose; OS, overall survival; PFS, progression-free survival; PSA, prostate surface antigen.
+CTC, circulating tumour cell; DLT, dose-limiting toxicity; MTD, maximum tolerated dose; OS, overall survival; PFS, progression-free survival; PSA, prostate-specific antigen.

 Sachdev D, Yee D. Mol Cancer Ther 2007;6(1):1–12.